 Santa Anita Park History

 The first Santa Anita Handicap was run in 1935, beginning a long horse racing tradition.
-This hallmark race also included a $100,000 purse, which was the largest of any horse race in the United States ever at that time.
+This hallmark race also included a $100,000 purse, which was the largest of any horse race in the US ever at that time.

-Notable races continued for the next few decades, including Seabiscuit, who won the Santa Anita Handicap in 1940.
+Notable races continued for the next few decades, including the career of Seabiscuit, who won the Santa Anita Handicap in 1940.
 World War II saw the recent activity suspended, as the track and Park were used for the internment of Japanese-Americans.
 The track reopened in 1945 after the war ended.

 The first major renovation came about in the 1960s, and 1984 saw Santa Anita Park become the site for equestrian events for the 1984 Olympics.
 In the decades that followed, racing and profitable crowds continued.